pazaan/600SeriesAndroidUploader/CONTRIBUTING.md

 </br>
 640gAndroidUploader is a volunteer effort.
 We encourage you to pitch in and [join the team](https://gitter.im/pazaan/decoding-contour-next-link)

-Thanks! :heart: :heart: :heart:
+Thanks! :heart: :squirrel: :heart:

-The 640g Nightscout Support Team
+**The 640g Nightscout Support Team**
 Lennart Goedhart (@pazaan)
 Matt Guy (@LittleDMatt)
 David Wright (@wright-david)